tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

 Switch to [the News API documentation](https://newsapi.org/docs/endpoints) and explain that there are three different endpoints.
 Encourage students to review the API documentation to learn more about all the different request parameters they have available:

 * Top Headlines: Returns breaking news headlines; the most relevant request parameters are `q` for the search terms, `language` and `country`.

 * Everything: Retrieves news and articles from over 30,000 different sources; the most relevant request parameters are `q` for the search terms, `language` and `sort_by`.

 * Sources: Returns information about the most important article sources that this service indexes.

-Switch back to the Jupyter notebook and mention to students that you will focus on using the Top Headlines and Everything endpoints, slack out the [News API Python Client Library reference page](https://newsapi.org/docs/client-libraries/python) and encourage them to learn more about this library and its options.
+Switch back to the Jupyter notebook and mention to students that you will focus on using the Top Headlines and Everything endpoints.
+Slack out the [News API Python Client Library reference page](https://newsapi.org/docs/client-libraries/python) and encourage them to learn more about this library and its options.

 Start the live-coding demo by highlighting the following: